Kew Gardens: Shirley Sherwood Gallery

-The gallery originally opened in 1882 and is still the only permanent exhibition in Great Britain dedicated to the work of one woman.

 Museums and administration buildings

 The School of Horticulture building was formerly known as the Reference Museum or Museum No. 2.
 Museum No. 3 was originally known as the Timber Museum; it opened in 1863 and closed in 1958.
 Cambridge Cottage, which is Grade II listed, is a former residence of the Duke of Cambridge (1819–1904). became part of the gardens in 1904, and was opened in 1910 as the Museum of British Forestry or Museum No. 4.
 After 1958 it was known as the Wood Museum and displayed samples of wood from around the world.
-Today it is a meeting and function venue.

-Adjacent to Kew Green and running southeast from the Main Gates (now Elizabeth Gate) were a number of administrative buildings.
-These included, in 1894, a Curator’s residence; Kew cottage; Director’s residence; Director’s Office; Office of Works yard; Cambridge cottage and King’s cottage.
-By 1974 the only identified buildings were the Director’s Office and the Wood Museum formerly Cambridge cottage.
+Adjacent to Kew Green and running southeast from the Elizabeth Gate were some administrative buildings.
+These included, in 1894, a Curator's residence; Kew cottage; the Director's residence; the Director's Office; the Office of Works yard; Cambridge cottage and King's cottage.
+By 1974 the only identified buildings were the Director's Office and the Wood Museum.

+Exhibitions

+In 2007-08, 28 large bronzes by Henry Moore were exhibited throughout the gardens.

+In 2017, Rebecca Louise Law displayed some 375,000 preserved plants and flowers in the Life In Death exhibition.

+Dale Chihuly hosted the exhibition Reflection on Nature in 2019, with 30 sculptures displayed in the gardens, and an evening event.

+Exhibitions at the Shirley Sherwood gallery have included: Zadok Ben-David: Natural Reserve, by Jan Hendrix, 2021–22; Elegant and Enchanting, the habitats and flora of Japan, China, and Thailand, 2021–22; The Wonderful World of Water Plants, 2023; Young Botanical Artist Competition, 2023–24; Light into Life by Shirley Sherwood and Marc Quinn, 2024 (both in the gallery and outside), where some of the sculptures were inspired by plants that had contributed to medicinal drug discovery; Botanical Blues by Felicity Aylieff, 2025; The Power of Trees, 2025; A Celebration of India's Rich Biodiversity, 2025–26.

+The largest ever exhibition of Henry Moore sculptures, paintings and prints is being displayed at Kew Gardens between 2026 and the end of January 2027.
+The exhibition is called Monumental Nature.